Five classic foods to try in Estonia

 Kohuke is freshly pressed sweet curd (kohupiim in Estonian) covered in chocolate.
 While plain curd covered in chocolate is a classic, they come in a variety of flavors, such as strawberry, caramel, coconut, lemon, and more.
 They're available in grocery stores and make for a tasty treat while you're on the go.

-Kohuke is popular throughout the Baltics and can be found in Russia and other Eastern European countries.
-These little things actually don't have much of a history – they're about 70 years old and were something of a cult food during the Soviet regime.
+Kohuke is popular throughout the Baltics.
+These little things actually don't have much of a history – they're about 70 years old and were something of a cult food during the Soviet occupation.

 3. Mulgipuder – potato and groats porridge

-Hearty mulgipuder is a throwback food from rural Estonia, Mulgimaa to be exact.
+Hearty mulgipuder is a traditional Estonian food from Mulgimaa.
 In the past, it was only served on important holidays, but these days, it's no longer linked to specific celebrations and is served on any occasion.
-It's also one of the few Estonian foods not adapted from other cuisines.
+It's also one of the few Estonian foods not adopted from other cuisines, which is one of the reasons it was added to the UNESCO List of Intangible Cultural Heritage in 2024.

 This fancy porridge is typically served with bacon and sour cream.
 Your best chance of finding it in Tallinn is at the Estonian Open Air Museum at the museum's tavern.
-Otherwise, head to Mulgi Tavern to try the real stuff.
+Otherwise, head to Mulgimaa and look for it in a local restaurant.

 4. Kama desserts

 Kama is technically not a dessert but an ingredient often used in desserts.
 It's a mix of different flour, usually barley, rye, oat, and pea.
 Kama, like many Estonian foods, emerged because a lack of ingredients made people imaginative.
 After using all the different grains, they would mix the leftovers together.
-It doesn't go bad and can be made into a snack within seconds.
+It doesn't spoil and can be turned into a snack within seconds.

-The traditional way to eat kama is with sour milk (buttermilk) or kefir.
+The traditional way to eat kama is with sour milk, such as buttermilk or kefir.
 Estonian chefs have started to incorporate kama into all sorts of different desserts, like the one made with cranberry jelly and whipped cream in the photo.

 5. Black bread